uhafner/pull-request-monitoring-plugin/README.md

 The [MonitorPortlet](src/main/java/io/jenkins/plugins/monitoring/MonitorPortlet.java) class defines the base class for each portlet that is to be displayed.
 In order to register the portlet for the plugin, a factory class is required, which must be provided with the annotation `@Extension`.
-The factory have to extend the [MonitorPortletFactory](src/main/java/io/jenkins/plugins/monitoring/MonitorPortletFactory.java) abstract class, receives the current `Run<?,?>`, delivers a set of `MonitorPortlets` and defines a `displayedName`, which appears as `optgroup` in the dashboard in the dropdown list of all available portlets and their corresponding factory.
+The factory has to extend the [MonitorPortletFactory](src/main/java/io/jenkins/plugins/monitoring/MonitorPortletFactory.java) abstract class, receives the current `Run<?,?>`, delivers a set of `MonitorPortlets` and defines a `displayedName`, which appears as `optgroup` in the dashboard in the dropdown list of all available portlets and their corresponding factory.